aaupov/aaupov.github.io/_posts/2023-11-08-clang-bolt.md

 from lld binary.

 ## Solution
-1. `CLANG_BOLT` automation needs to be extracted from `clang/CMakeLists.txt` into a separate CMake functions under `llvm/cmake`.
+1. `CLANG_BOLT` automation needs to be extracted from `clang/CMakeLists.txt` into separate CMake files/functions
+   under `llvm/cmake`.
-2. The automation needs to be generalized to accept the CMake target, and specialized for Clang in place of existing `CLANG_BOLT` stuff.
+2. The automation needs to be generalized to accept CMake target, and instantiated for Clang in place of existing `CLANG_BOLT` stuff.
-3. Profiling: it's a bit tricky.
-Currently, Clang serves as a driver for PGO profiling, and PGO profiling lives in `clang/utils/perf-training` folder.
+3. Profiling: currently, Clang serves as a driver for PGO profiling, and PGO profiling lives in `clang/utils/perf-training` folder.
    There are several ways how profiling can be extended to arbitrary targets:
    - As a starting point, the profile collected from Clang binary can be applied to other binaries in hope that at least some functions will match.